PRINCIPLES OF TECHNICAL WRITING, PURPOSE OF TECHNICAL REPORTS, PREPARING A DOCUMENTATION PLAN

 One example of this is deciding where to place your commas, periods, colons, and semicolons

+when using quotation marks.
 Commas and periods always go inside the closing quotation mark.

 Examples: